varunagrawal/WaterFont/README.md

         * Change the Current Owner to yourself.
         * Check the “Replace owner on subcontainers and objects” box
         * Click OK.
 As a pop-up box will tell you, you must close the window completely for the changes to take in effect.

+#License

+WaterFont.
+A Watermarking Tool With Dynamic Font Selection and Mulitple Image Marking.

+    Copyright (C) 2013  Varun Agrawal

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Author contact: varagrawal@gmail.com